raghebbenhamouda/CloudCertNotes/README.md

 - Scheduled or pattern-reactive events that trigger Lambda functions or SQS/SNS/Kinesis messages
 - Create small JSON documents with event information such as state changes

+## Amazon EventBridge

+- next evolution of CloudWatch Events
+- Default event bus: generated by AWS services (CloudWatch Events)
+- Partner event bus: receive events from SaaS service or applications (Zendesk, DataDog, Segment, Auth0…)
+- Custom Event buses: for your own applications
+- EventBridge can analyze the events in your bus and infer the schema
+- The Schema Registry allows you to generate code for your application, that will know in advance how data is structured in the event bus

 # Auditing: CloudTrail and AWS Config

 ## CloudTrail Overview